A Comparative Review of the BlueSky Statistics GUI for R

 Help

 R GUIs provide simple task-by-task dialog boxes that generate much more complex code.
-So for a particular task, you might want to get help on 1) the dialog box’s settings, 2) the custom functions it uses (if any), and 3) the R functions that the custom functions use.
+So, for a particular task, you might want to get help on 1) the dialog box’s settings, 2) the custom functions it uses (if any), and 3) the R functions that the custom functions use.
 Nearly all R GUIs provide all three levels of help when needed.
 The notable exceptions are jamovi, which offers no help, and the R Commander, which lacks help on the dialog boxes.

-BlueSky’s level of help varies depending on how much help the developers think you need.
+BlueSky’s help level varies depending on how much help the developers think you need.
 Each dialog box has a help icon “?” in the upper right corner, which opens a help window.
 For many (not all) dialog boxes, it describes how to use the dialog box, all the GUI settings, and how the accompanying function works should you write your own code.
-In the top right corner of each help window is an “R” logo button that takes you to the R help page for the standard R function that does the calculations (sometimes these are called directly, other times, they’re used inside BlueSky’s functions.)
+In the top right corner of each help window is an “R” logo button that takes you to the help page for the standard R function that does the calculations (sometimes these are called directly; other times, they’re used inside BlueSky’s functions.)

-I would prefer a more consistent approach.
+I prefer a more consistent approach.
 There are often things in the R help files that are not implemented in BlueSky, so eliminating those situations would be less confusing.
 For example, in the case of a t-test, the help file describes how “formula” works, but that concept is not addressable using BlueSky’s dialog box (nor is it needed).

 Graphics